 Effective January 1, 2018, there are no overdue fines for Dayton Metro Library materials.

 Items checked out and not returned within 21 days past the due date are considered lost and the borrower will be charged the replacement cost of the item.

 If the item is not returned within 35 days past the due date, the account is turned over to collections and an additional $10 fee is assessed to the borrower.

 If a library card account has $10 or more in charges, the account holder will be blocked from checkout until sufficient payment is made.

 Most locations have printers as well as copiers with fax and scanner.
 To see if a location near you has what you need check out our location amenities.

-The Dayton Metro Library Community Rooms are available at no charge* for nonprofit organizations when the room is not being used for Library related activities.
+The Dayton Metro Library Community Rooms are available at no charge* for nonprofit organizations when the room is not being used for Library related activities during designated times.
 Community Rooms are available to for-profit groups and organizations for private events in accordance with this policy.

 |Specialty Space||Weekdays up to four hours||Weekdays over four hours||Wednesday or Sunday Night*||Saturday and Sunday Daytime (up to 4 hours)

 |Atrium||Not Available||Not Available||$750||Not Available||$1500|

 |Community Rooms A and B||$175||$275||$350||$175||$400|